 However, as with anything, a vegan diet can be as expensive or affordable as you make it.

 Even meat-eaters are aware that there’s a difference between picking up a pound of minced beef vs. a pound of ribeye steak.
 A vegan diet is no different: there are expensive, premium choices and more affordable, everyday options.

 Like for like products

-The rise in veganism has to lead the way for a rise in meat substitutes.
-Quorn is a common sight in the stores, promising the same taste and texture of your old favourite meats in a plant-based patty.
-But not all Quornis vegan, and Quorn is by no means the only option for vegan meats today!
+The rise in veganism has led the way for a rise in meat substitutes.
+Quorn is a common sight in the stores, promising the same taste and texture as your old favourite meats in a plant-based patty.
+But not all Quorn is vegan, and Quorn is by no means the only option for vegan meats today!

 What we found when we looked at the costs of meat vs. meat-free is that, yes, vegan options are considerably more expensive than the cheaper meat products available.
 However, when you look at high-end meats (such as organic steak mince), the vegan alternatives come in a little cheaper.